eclipse-openj9/openj9-docs/docs/dcomibmenablelegacytracesecurity.md

 # -Dcom.ibm.enableLegacyTraceSecurity

-To improve security, the security checks in certain `com.ibm.jvm.Trace` APIs are now enabled by default, when the `SecurityManger` is enabled.
+To improve security, the security checks in certain `com.ibm.jvm.Trace` APIs are now enabled by default, when the `SecurityManager` is enabled.
 Use this system property to turn off security checking for these APIs.

 ## Syntax